-He (Abram) communicated to them (Egyptians) arithmetic, and delivered to them the science of astronomy; for before Abram came into Egypt they were unacquainted with those parts of learning; for that science came from the Chaldeans into Egypt, and from thence to the Greeks also.
+HE (ABRAM) COMMUNICATED TO THEM (EGYPTIANS) ARITHMETIC, AND DELIVERED TO THEM THE SCIENCE OF ASTRONOMY; for before Abram came into Egypt they were unacquainted with those parts of learning; for that science came from the Chaldeans into Egypt, and from thence to the Greeks also.
 (Josephus, Antiquities of the Jews, 1:8:2)

-So what we have so far is evidence of Yahweh setting up a clock that all of mankind could use to accurately keep the statutes of his festivals and sacred days.
-It is only logical that Yahweh would teach mankind how to understand the clock and its calculations.
+Yahweh’s Clock Always Works So far, we have evidence of Yahweh setting up a clock that all of mankind could use to accurately keep the statutes of his festivals and sacred days.
+Therefore, it is only logical that Yahweh would teach mankind how to understand the clock and its calculations.

 This would also mean that the clock would work regardless of man’s handicap of poor eyesight or clouds obstructing the sky.

-When one does the research there can be found much evidence revealing that the ancients and later Jewish factions recognized the scriptural validity of mathematical calculations regarding the determination of the new moon.
+When one does the research, there can be found much evidence revealing that the ancients and later Jewish factions recognized the scriptural validity of mathematical calculations regarding the determination of the new moon.

-For a more thorough discussion of the matter please refer to the article by Qadesh La Yahweh Press titled “Rules for the New Moon.”
+For a more thorough discussion of the matter, please refer to the article by Qadesh La Yahweh Press titled “Rules for the New Moon.”

 How Yahweh’s Clock Works

 In reality, the actual purpose of the conjunction is to determine the last day of the month.
-This is a lunar event and therefore can only legally be counted during the nighttime of a 24-hour day.
+This is a lunar event and, therefore, can only legally be counted during the nighttime of a 24-hour day.

-If the conjunction occurs during the nighttime then that 24-hour day is legally considered the last day of the month.
-The next day beginning at sunset is new moon day.
+If the conjunction occurs during the night, then that 24-hour day is legally considered the last day of the month.
+The next day begins at sunset, which is New Moon day.

-On the other hand if the conjunction occurs during the daytime then the following day at sunset is legally counted as the last day of the month.
-This is because of the “part of” rule as explained in “Rules for the New Moon.”
-New moon day will commence with the second sunset after conjunction.
+On the other hand, if the conjunction occurs during the daytime, the following day at sunset is legally counted as the last day of the month.
+This is because of the “part of” rule, as explained in “Rules for the New Moon.”
+New Moon day will commence with the second sunset after conjunction.

-Keep in mind, the new-moon day is based upon the position of the moon as it relates to the Mount Zion during the nighttime.
+Keep in mind that the New Moon day is based upon the moon’s position as it relates to Mount Zion during the nighttime.

-By now some of you are thinking that all this just can’t be true because, based upon the presented information, there will be some new moons occurring that will not have a visible crescent after sundown.
+By now, some of you think that all this can’t be true because, based on the presented information, some new moons will be occurring that will not have a visible crescent after sundown.

-If one is worried about not being able to see the thin crescent of the moon then the following bears repeating, “One should make note of the fact that nowhere in Scriptures is there a command for one to actually see a visible crescent of the moon to determine a new moon.”
+If one is worried about not being able to see the thin crescent of the moon, then the following bears repeating, “One should make a note of the fact that nowhere in Scriptures is there a command for one to actually see a visible crescent of the moon to determine a new moon.”

-For the discussion regarding “green ears of barley” please refer to:
+For the discussion regarding “green ears of barley,” please refer to: